Fuscopannaria

 Fuscopannaria is a genus of lichen-forming fungi in the family Pannariaceae.
-It has 55 species.
+It has about 50 species.
+The genus was established in 1994 by the Norwegian lichenologist Per Magnus Jørgensen to accommodate a group of squamulose and crustose lichens that are widespread across temperate and tropical regions.
+Members of the genus are typically found on tree bark in moist, shaded habitats, ranging from tropical rainforests to temperate woodlands, where they appear as small, greyish or dark crusty or scaly patches on trunks and branches.

 Taxonomy

 The genus was circumscribed by Norwegian lichenologist Per Magnus Jørgensen in 1994, with Fuscopannaria leucosticta assigned as the type species.
 Jørgensen had proposed the genus a year earlier, but the genus was not validly published at that time.

 Moelleropsis is a genus that was published by Vilmos Kőfaragó-Gyelnik in 1940, with Moelleropsis nebulosa assigned as its type species.
 Using molecular phylogenetics, it was later shown that this taxon was nested within Fuscopannaria.
 Because Moelleropsis was published earlier than Fuscopannaria, the botanical rules for nomenclature indicated that Fuscopannaria be folded into synonymy with Moelleropsis.
 However, this would have meant that several dozen species would have had to change their names, so, in order to preserve "nomenclatural stability", in 2013 Jørgensen and colleagues proposed to conserve the name Fuscopannaria against Moelleropsis.
 This proposal was accepted by the Nomenclature Committee for Fungi in 2017.

+A further nomenclatural issue concerned the older generic name Hueella (proposed by Zahlbruckner in 1926), based on the single species H. fauriei.
+After re-examining better material from the original collection, Jørgensen concluded that H. fauriei is merely a form of Fuscopannaria leucophaea (now Vahliella leucophaea), with spores that only seem to be septate because of internal oil droplets rather than true cross-walls, so Hueella does not represent a distinct genus at all.
+Because Hueella predates Fuscopannaria, allowing it to stand would have forced the replacement of a widely used generic name and required numerous new combinations, even though Hueella was poorly described, had been based on a doubtful, weakly developed specimen, and had seen almost no use in the literature; Jørgensen therefore proposed that Hueella be formally rejected to maintain nomenclatural stability, and this proposal was later followed in work establishing the separate genus Vahliella for the lineage formerly treated as Fuscopannaria subgenus Micropannaria.
+Jørgensen's 2000 proposal was recommended by the Nomenclature Committee for Fungi, approved by the General Committee, and implemented in the Code as a rejected name.